 Type 1 diabetes occurs when your immune system, the body’s system for fighting infection, attacks and destroys the insulin-producing beta cells of the pancreas.
 Scientists think type 1 diabetes is caused by genes and environmental factors, such as viruses, that might trigger the disease.

-Type 2 diabetes, the most common form of diabetes, is caused by several factors, including genes and lifestyle factors such as eating bad food, lack of exercise and weight gain.
+Type 2 diabetes, the most common form of diabetes, is caused by several factors, including genes and lifestyle factors such as eating bad food, lack of exercise, and weight gain.
 Type 2 diabetes usually begins with insulin resistance, a condition in which muscle, liver, and fat cells do not use insulin well.
-As a result, your body needs more insulin to help glucose enter cells.
+As a result, the body needs more insulin to help glucose enter cells.
 At first, the pancreas makes more insulin to keep up with the added demand.
 Over time, the pancreas can’t make enough insulin, and blood glucose levels rise.

 Diabetes is a chronic disease.
 With the proper treatment, the blood glucose levels can be controlled to slow down the occurrence of vascular complications allowing a diabetic to live as long as someone who is not diabetic.

 Diabetes is a condition in which there is too much glucose in the blood.
-Over time, high blood glucose levels can damage the body’s organs.
-Possible complications include damage to large (macro vascular) and small (micro vascular) blood vessels, which can lead to heart attack, stroke, and problems with the kidneys, eyes, gums, feet and nerves.
+Over time, high blood glucose levels can damage the body's organs.
+Possible complications include damage to large (macrovascular) and small (microvascular) blood vessels, which can lead to heart attack, stroke, and problems with the kidneys, eyes, gums, feet, and nerves.

-The good news is the risk of most diabetes-related complications can be reduced by keeping blood pressure, blood glucose and cholesterol levels within the recommended range.
+The good news is the risk of most diabetes-related complications can be reduced by keeping blood pressure, blood glucose, and cholesterol levels within the recommended range.
 Maintaining an ideal weight, eating healthy, reducing alcohol intake, and not smoking will also help reduce your risk.

 Regular check-ups and screening are important to pick up any problems early.

-Type 1 diabetes is treated with a combination of insulin injections, diet and exercise.
-People can manage type 2 diabetes in the early stage through proper diet, weight management and exercise without the need for medication.
+Type 1 diabetes is treated with a combination of insulin injections, diet, and exercise.
+People can manage type 2 diabetes in the early stage through proper diet, weight management, and exercise without the need for medication.

 The new generation of diabetes medication has minimal side effects and can slow down the occurrence of coronary artery disease and kidney failure.

 Over time, the beta cells in the pancreas will gradually decline as age increases.
-The sugar levels in the bloodstream gradually increase and results in the need for additional medication to lower blood sugar and regulate blood glucose levels.
+The sugar levels in the bloodstream gradually increase and result in the need for additional medication to lower blood sugar and regulate blood glucose levels.